Kids and family whitewater rafting trips

 Sand, sun, water, campfires under the stars: river trips are IDEAL family vacations.

 Unplugged family vacations: no cell phones, no internet.
-Reception does not extend into the Salmon River Canyon.

 Kids and family whitewater rafting trips are our specialty.
 The Main Salmon River provides warm swimming and splashing water, big sandy beaches, and less technical whitewater than the Middle Fork of the Salmon River.
 Kids are usually ready for Main Salmon whitewater rafting trips by age 4-5.
 There are lots of cool places to explore along the river, such as old log cabins or hot springs.
 The kids can be in and out of the water all day and build sandcastles and run bare-foot on the beaches once we reach camp each evening.
 Parents are sometimes concerned that kids will get bored before the trip is over.
 Our experience is that, particularly if there are other kids of similar age on the trip, kids will hate to see the trip end.